peng-lab/BaSiCPy/docs/contributing.rst

     git clone https://github.com/your-username/BaSiCPy.git
     cd BaSiCPy

-Then, create a virtual environment and install the devlopment version of the package.
+Then, create a virtual environment and install the development version of the package.

 .. code-block:: bash